AdrianKuriata/lara-lol/README.md

 ## Getting Started

-Just install this package with packagist and let's start.
+Install this package with packagist.

 ### Installing